psevestre/openid-fapi/Financial_API_WD_002.md

 	1. the `response_type` value `code id_token` or
 	2. the `response_type` value `code` in conjunction with the `response_mode` value `jwt`;
 1. (moved to 5.2.2.1)
-1. shall only issue authorization code, access token, and refresh token that are holder of key bound;
+1. shall only issue sender-constrained access tokens;
-1. shall support [MTLS] as a holder of key mechanism;
+1. shall support [MTLS] as mechanism for constraining the legitimate senders of access tokens;
 1. (withdrawn);
 1. (moved to 5.2.2.1);
 1. (moved to 5.2.2.1);